Geology and Geophysics (GG)

 GG 410 Undergraduate Seminar (2) Gain professional training, practical experience, and evaluate peers on giving scientific presentations emphasizing topics in geology, geophysics, and planetary science.
 60% of the grade is based on the equivalent of three oral communication assignments.
 Pre: 170 (or 101 and 101L, or 103, and 101L) and 200.

 GG 421 Geologic Record of Climate Change (3) Explores the climatic responses of Earth's major systems and subsystems (ice, water, vegetation, land) and traces their interactions through geologic history.
 Open to nonmajors.
 A-F only.
-Pre: 200 or MET 310, OCN 310, OEST 310; or consent.
+Pre: 200 or MET/ATMO 310, OCN 310, OEST 310; or consent.
 DP

 GG 423 Marine Geology (3) Sediments, structure, geophysics, geochemistry, history of ocean basins and margins.
 Pre: 200 and 302 or consent.
 (Cross-listed as OCN 423) DP

 GG 425 Environmental Geochemistry (3) Theory and applications of geochemistry to contaminant/pollutant distribution in the hydrosphere-geosphere-biosphere system.
 Topics include aqueous geochemistry, thermodynamics, kinetics, organic and isotope chemistry of environmental contaminants.
 Pre: 325 or consent.
 (Fall only) DP

 GG 444 Plate Tectonics (3) (2 Lec, 1 3-hr Lab) Quantitative geometrical analysis techniques of plate tectonics theory; instantaneous and finite rotation poles; triple-junction analysis; plate boundary stresses.
 Pre: 200 or consent.
 (Alt. years) (Cross-listed as OCN 444)